At a glance

 Direct inoculation of the spores through the skin can occur in rare cases.
 Humans have become infected with blastomycosis from dog bites.

 The incubation period of blastomycosis is between 30 and 100 days.
-Not all infected cats will display symptoms.
+Many infected cats will be asymptomatic.

 Inhalation of the fungus initially causes primary disease in the lungs before disseminating to other parts of the body.